benste/GraphRAGZen/docs/source/graphragzen_concepts/feature_merging.rst

 **GraphRAGZen** can

 - Summarize a list of features
+- Return the most occuring from a list
 - Average a list of features if it's numeric
-- Retutn the most occuring from a list

 For descriptions we can ask the LLM to summarize them, edge weights we can simply average, etc.